Columbia County, Oregon: Media and news

 Columbia County had newspapers as early as 1891, with the launch of the Clatskanie Chief.
 The Rainier Review was launched in 1895.
-The St. Helens Chronicle, which grew out of a series of mergers of the Chronicle, the Sentinel, and the Mist (which was founded in 1881), serves as a newspaper of record for the county.
-The South County Spotlight, launched in 1961, serves the region along, with a circulation of 3,600.
+The St. Helens Chronicle, which grew out of a series of mergers of the Chronicle, the Sentinel, and the Mist founded in 1881.
+The Chief and Chronicle merged in December 2023 to form The Columbia County Chronicle & Chief, which served as a newspaper of record for the county.
+The paper published its final edition on September 25, 2024.
+The South County Spotlight, launched in 1961, serves the region alone, with a circulation of 3,600.
 Columbia County has one AM radio station, KOHI AM 1600, which has broadcast continually since 1959.
 The station is locally owned, with an FCC-estimated weekly listenership of 10,000.

+Emergency Services

+Columbia River Fire & Rescue provides is one of the providers of emergency services in St.Helens.
+It's ambulance turned right in front of a bicyclist and ran him over in 2022.
+CRF&R's ambulance took the victim to the hospital, but billed him $1,862 for the injury they caused.
+The man filed a lawsuit against the company for nearly a million dollars.

 Government

 The county is governed by an elected board of three commissioners.
 Each commissioner is elected to a term of four years.
 Other elected officials include the sheriff, county clerk, district attorney, treasurer, surveyor, assessor and justice of the peace.

 Politics

 Between 1932 and 2012, the county was among the most consistently Democratic in the United States in terms of presidential elections.
-The last Republican to win a majority in Columbia County had been Herbert Hoover in the 1928 presidential election, although before 1930 no Democrat had won a majority in the county since Samuel J. Tilden in 1876.
-In the 1952 presidential election, this was the only county in the state not to back Dwight Eisenhower.
+The last Republican to win a majority in Columbia County had been Herbert Hoover in the 1928 presidential election, although before 1932 no Democrat had won a majority in the county since Samuel J. Tilden in 1876.
+In the 1952 presidential election, Columbia was the only county in Oregon to not back Dwight Eisenhower.
 However, Columbia County has begun to shift to more conservative politics in recent elections.
 In 2016, Donald Trump won the county with just under fifty percent of the vote, a break with the tradition of choosing Democrats for president.
 Trump would repeat his win in the county 4 years later with an absolute majority of the vote.

-While Colombia had an 80-year streak of voting for the Democratic nominee, the margin had been as narrow as three percent in 2004 and in 1984.
+While Columbia had an 80-year streak of voting for the Democratic nominee, the margin had been as narrow as three percent in 2004 and in 1984.

-Columbia County is part of Oregon's 1st congressional district, which is represented by Suzanne Bonamici and has a Cook Partisan Voting Index score of D+8.
+Columbia County is part of Oregon's 1st congressional district, which is represented by Suzanne Bonamici and has a Cook Partisan Voting Index score of D+18.
 In the Oregon House of Representatives, nearly all of Columbia County is included within the 31st House District with the northwestern portion in the 32nd District, respectively represented by Republicans Brian G. Stout and Cyrus B. Javadi.
 In the Oregon State Senate, Columbia County is in the 16th District, represented by Republican Suzanne Weber.

+Columbia County is currently one of 11 counties in Oregon in which therapeutic psilocybin is legal.